paxosack/minicrm/README.md

 <li>Run </code>php artisan dusk</code> to cycle through the browser tests</li>
 </ul>
 <br>
 The Testing environment uses a sqlite database file located at <code>/tmp/mini_crm_testing.sqlite</code>.
-This will need to be accessable by the current user or can be changed to another file in the <code>.env.dusk</code> file.
+This will need to be accessible by the current user or can be changed to another file in the <code>.env.dusk</code> file.